It’s official: Perdue to challenge Kemp for Ga. governor, ensuring divisive GOP primary

 Perdue asserted that Kemp cannot win against Democrat Stacey Abrams, the Democrat Kemp defeated in 2018 who announced her plans last week to run again.
 “I’m running for governor to make sure Stacey Abrams is never governor of Georgia,” he said.
 “Make no mistake.
 Abrams will smile, lie and cheat to transform Georgia into her radical vision of the state that would look more like California or New York.”

 Trump has been pushing Perdue to challenge Kemp, whom Trump has blasted for not helping him overturn the 2020 election results, based on his false claims that the presidential race was stolen from him.

-But national Republicans have voiced dread over the idea of a primary in Georgia, particularly because Abrams faces no competition for her party’s nomination.
+In a statement Monday after Perdue’s announcement, the former president called him “a great Senator,” adding that “he truly loves his State and his Country.”

+“This will be very interesting, and I can’t imagine that Brian Kemp, who has hurt election integrity in Georgia so badly, can do well at the ballot box (unless the election is rigged, of course),” Trump added.
+“He cost us two Senate seats and a Presidential victory in the Great State of Georgia.”

+“While David Perdue and Brian Kemp fight each other, Stacey Abrams will be fighting for the people of Georgia,” Lauren Groh-Wargo, a top Abrams aide, posted on Twitter, adding: “Only Stacey Abrams will lead to create One Georgia in which all of our people, regardless of zip code, background or access to power, have the opportunity to thrive.”

 Arizona Gov. Doug Ducey (R), who leads the Republican Governors Association and has also incurred Trump’s wrath for certifying his state’s 2020 result, has indicated that the group would back the incumbent.

-Perdue’s decision to run also could drive a wedge between Kemp and a powerful political family he worked with on his rise to power.
+Perdue’s decision to run could drive a wedge between Kemp and a powerful political family he worked with on his rise to power.
 Perdue’s cousin, former Georgia governor Sonny Perdue, appointed Kemp secretary of state in 2010.
 The former governor, who went on to serve as Trump’s agriculture secretary, appeared at a rally with Kemp this summer after Kemp backed his effort to become chancellor of the University of Georgia.

 In his announcement, Perdue tried to take advantage of Kemp’s unpopularity among Trump loyalists while also skirting the issue of election fraud.
 He focused instead on some of the same issues that resonated for Republican Glenn Youngkin in the Virginia governor’s race last month, including parental rights in schools, low taxes and defeating the “woke left.”